ckan/ckan/doc/geospatial.rst

   https://github.com/okfn/ckanext-spatial#spatial-query

-* Map widget integrated on the search form (**spatial_query_widget** plugin).
+* Add a map widget for spatial search queries (**spatial_query_widget** plugin)

-  You can display a small map widget to the dataset form to add a spatial filter to the queries.
+  You can display a small map widget on the dataset search form, users can draw a rectangle on the map to add a spatial filter to their search queries.

   Check the documentation on the ckanext-spatial README for more details: